laravel/spark-docs/teams.md

 ### Changing How Spark Refers To Teams

-By default, Spark uses the term "Team" to refer to Spark Teams.
-However, you may easily customize this using the `referToTeamAs` method in the `register` method of your `SparkServiceProvider`:
+By default, Spark uses the segment "/teams/" in URIs.
+However, you may easily customize this using the `prefixTeamsAs` method in the `register` method of your `SparkServiceProvider`:

-    Spark::referToTeamAs('band');
+    Spark::prefixTeamsAs('bands');

 > Be sure to call this method in the `register` method of your service provider, as Spark will not function correctly if it is called in the `booted` method.
-Additionally, make sure you pass the singular, lowercase form of the word.
+Additionally, make sure you pass the plural, lowercase form of the word.

+To change how Teams are referred to in views you can update the `resources/lang/en/teams.php` language file.

 <a name="accessing-the-users-teams"></a>
 ## Accessing The User's Teams